Citizenship

 Paraguay

-EU countries that allow dual nationality: Cyprus, Czech Republic, Denmark, France, Finland, Greece, Hungary, Ireland, Italy, Malta, Portugal, Poland, Sweden.
+EU countries that allow dual nationality: Cyprus, Czech Republic, Denmark, France, Finland, Germany, Greece, Hungary, Ireland, Italy, Malta, Portugal, Poland, Sweden.

 Spain, Latvia, and Lithuania only allow you to have a second passport in exceptional cases.